JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

   double price = 0;
 ```

-Then on each field, use the `onSaved` to store the `value` in the respective variable:
+Then, in each field, use the `onSaved` to store the `value` in the respective variable:

 ```dart
 Form(